Last Updated: July 2026

 Biotin (vitamin B7) gets significant marketing attention, but the evidence is more nuanced.
 Biotin deficiency is rare in people eating a varied diet.
 However, studies do show that supplementation can support hair structure when deficiency is present — particularly in women with brittle hair and nails.

 Protein is foundational.
 Hair is made almost entirely of keratin, a structural protein.
 Research suggests that women eating less than the recommended 0.8g of protein per kilogram of body weight may experience reduced hair density over time.
-Adequate protein intake — especially from complete amino acid sources — supports the raw material for hair production.

 Other nutrients with meaningful supporting evidence include: